Mealy Bugs, Scale Insects

 Coccoidea are highly sexually dimorphic.
 The adult female is sedentary, larviform and apterous.
 Legs are often reduced, or absent, the insect being anchored to the host plant principally by the stylets of its mouthparts.
 The adult male lacks functional mouthparts and is usually fragile and short lived.
 Diverse adaptations, such as scale-like or wax secretions, or a separate scale as in the Diaspididae, protect the female and its progeny from desiccation and predation.
 The highly mobile first instar, easily dispersed by the wind, is the main agent of dispersal.

 There is no general acceptance of a system of classification and currently there is considerable debate about the appropriate level of classification of the scale insects; the question is whether they should be a superfamily (Coccoidea) or a suborder (Coccinea).
+Hodgson & Hardy (2013) present a phylogeny of the superfamily, based on the moprphology of extant and extinct macropterous males.

 The world fauna of over 7000 species is divided between 28 families and over 1000 genera.
 The described Australian Coccoidea fauna comprises 14 families, 215 genera, 729 species and 26 subspecies—some 10% of the world fauna—and includes a number of introduced species.
 It is estimated that only about 80% of the Australian fauna has been described and several species are unplaced to genus.
 The families with the largest number of described species found in Australia are the Diaspididae (93 genera, 246 species), Pseudococcidae (65 genera, 208 species), Eriococcoidae (16 genera, 144 species), and Coccidae (25 genera, 82 species).